What Meta's Ad Library Shows About Harris and Trump's Campaigns on Facebook and Instagram

 Conclusion

-The Meta Ad Library is a good resource to start from for anyone interested in monitoring elections by looking at the ads candidates are posting on Facebook and Instagram.
+The Meta Ad Library is a good resource to start with for anyone interested in monitoring elections by looking at the ads candidates are posting on Facebook and Instagram.

 The ads on Meta’s platforms present a small window of insight into the massive publicity campaigns for both candidates in the lead up to Election Day on Nov.
 5, especially in swing states, where voters have reported being bombarded with robocalls, texts, campaign visits, billboards, flyers and other digital ads.
 This could be combined with analysis of data from other sources, such as Google’s Ads Transparency Centre, for a fuller picture.